voi-jankowski/e-commerce-back-end/README.md

    npm install
    ```

+3. Rrename the `.env_EXAMPLE` file to `.env` and update the `DB_USER` and `DB_PASSWORD` variables with your own MySQL username and password, respectively.

-3. Create the database using the `schema.sql` file located in the `db` folder.
+4. Create the database using the `schema.sql` file located in the `db` folder.

-4. Seed the database with sample data with the command
+5. Seed the database with sample data with the command

    ```sh
    npm run seed
    ```

-5. Initiate the server
+6. Initiate the server

    ```sh
    npm start